christineyanta/Metagenomics_Tutorial/Part3/README.md

 k__Viruses|p__Viruses_noname|c__Viruses_noname  0.107
 ```

-Once the taxonomy information is gathered for all samples within one population, it can't be merged with the following command:
+Once the taxonomy information is gathered for all samples within one population, it can be merged with the following command:

 ```
 $ merge_metaphlan_tables.py *_tax_profile.txt > merged_tax.txt